georust/geos/sys/README.md

 is used to automatically detect GEOS >= 3.9.

-If using system-installed GEOS not discoverable by `pkg-config` (GEOS <= 3.8 or in a custom location), the build can be configured with a few environment variables (all must be set):
+If using system-installed GEOS not discoverable by `pkg-config` (GEOS <= 3.8 or in a custom location), it will attempt to use `geos-config` instead.

+The build can also be configured with a few environment variables (all must be set):
 * `GEOS_INCLUDE_DIR`
 * `GEOS_LIB_DIR`
 * `GEOS_VERSION`

-You may be able to use `geos-config` to discover the locations to use.

 You can build the included version of GEOS using the `static` feature, which will also statically link libgeos to this crate.
 In order to build GEOS, you